Originally published on November 14, 2019, updated May 19, 2023

 With careful inventory management, your goal should be to minimize the number of items flagged for long-term storage fees.
 But, as any retailer knows, sometimes you will have inventory that does not move as expected.
 When that happens, we advocate proactive management so that your investments in inventory and storage generate as much ROI as possible.

 Amazon may limit access to storage for sellers with an Inventory Performance Index below the IPI threshold.
-In 2022, sellers who keep their score at 400 or above will have unlimited FBA storage for standard and oversize items.
-Monthly storage fees and long-term storage fees will still apply.
-The IPI threshold often changes, but following general inventory best practices should be enough to keep your score above the threshold.
+In 2024, sellers with a score of 400 or above have unlimited FBA storage for standard and oversized items.
+Monthly storage fees and aged inventory surcharges will still apply.
+The IPI threshold often changes, but following inventory best practices should be enough to keep your score above the threshold.

-IPI scores are evaluated on a quarterly basis.
-If your IPI is below 400, you will receive a notification from Amazon and you will have six weeks to attempt to get your IPI score above 400.
-If you are unable to get your score to 400 or above in that time, Amazon will limit your FBA storage for the following quarter.
+IPI scores are evaluated every quarter.
+If your IPI is below 400, you will receive a notification from Amazon and have six weeks to attempt to get your IPI score above 400.
+If you can't get your score to 400 or above in that time, Amazon will limit your FBA storage for the following quarter.

 Need help improving your IPI score?
 Check out this free checklist.